 At The Kirk, we offer baptism to the children of one or both believing parent(s) who are members of the church.
 We also offer the dedication of a child if the parents choose not have them baptized until later.
 We offer believer’s baptism to those who have made a profession of faith.
 Infants are baptized by sprinkling of water and adults may be baptized by sprinkling or immersion.
 All of these practices have precedence in Scripture, with different emphases.
 We understand that this is a personal choice for each family and we want you to be comfortable with the theology behind whichever practice you choose.
-Please click on the buttons below to view articles that explain the differences between infant baptism and infant dedication.
 Any of our pastors would be willing to discuss these options with you.
 Please contact the church office to make an appointment with one of them.

 How do I arrange for my child to be baptized or dedicated?